yarohtar/cam-maths-notes-obsidian/README.md

 4. If asked about merge conflicts, click DELETE
 5. Leave the last prompt empty

 You should be good to go now.
 You can see the files on the left (swipe on phone).
+You should probably restart the app now to sync all the settings.

+Note that some things (like commutative diagrams) might not load on phone. sorry :/

 # How to update from remote
-If I make changes/updates to the Vault, you will be able to pull them by hitting CTRL+P and searching for "Git: Pull".
+If I make changes/updates to the Vault, you will be able to pull them by opening the command palette again and searching for "Git: Pull".
 This should do everything it needs to.

 Alternatively, by going to Settings (CTRL+,) and clicking on Git on bottom-left, you can adjust the Autopull interval or turn on Pull on startup.